Retaliation In The Workplace

-When you report wrongdoing by your employer, you hope that the issue will be resolved and that will be the end of it.
-Unfortunately for many New York employees, they find themselves being retaliated against by their employers for reporting such wrongdoings.
+When you report wrongdoing by your employer, you hope that resolves the issue and that will be the end of it.
+Unfortunately, they find themselves experiencing retaliation by their employers for reporting such wrongdoings instead.

-If this has happened to you, the New York employment lawyers of Brown Kwon & Lam are here for you.
+If this has or is happening to you, the New York employment lawyers of Brown Kwon & Lam are here for you.

 What is retaliation?